-Tel Megiddo National Park is a fascinating archaeological destination due to its 26 layers of destruction, some of which include a Canaanite city; an Egyptian fortress; a Chariot City; as well as an Assyrian and Persian City.
+Tel Megiddo National Park is a fascinating archaeological destination due to its 26 layers of destruction, some of which include a Canaanite city; an Egyptian fortress; a Chariot City; an Assyrian and Persian City.
 Even the great King Solomon ruled here; to this day, you can still see what is left of Solomon’s Gate and possibly his stables.
-So the fact that so many different cultures and peoples inhabited the same space over the course of thousands of years has made Tel Megiddo National Park a playground for archaeologists and historians.
+So the fact that so many different cultures and peoples have inhabited the same space throughout thousands of years has made Tel Megiddo National Park a playground for archaeologists and historians.
 In fact, Within the ruins, you will be able to explore the Ivory palace, where incredible pieces of jewelry and ivory were discovered.
 Moreover, you can learn about the Iron Age water system that was so large that it is possible to walk through it!

 Tel Megiddo National Park Opening Hours:

 Last entry to the site: one hour before cited closing time

 Sunday–Thursday and Saturday: 08:00-17:00

 Friday and holiday eves: 08:00-16:00